ryanisaacg/quicksilver/CONTRIBUTING.md

 ### Branch structure

 The main branch of quicksilver is `master`, which generally tracks the previous release on crates.io.
-Changes that are intended for the next version are merged into `development`, and then all merged into `master` when it is time for a release.
+Breaking changes are merged into their own branches, and only merged into `master` when they're released.

 ### Git styleguide